-BUILT IN 1929 DURING THE GREAT ESTATES ERA, this brick and limestone country estate is a wonderful example of architecture in the grand manner.
-It was designed by New York architect William B. Tubby, who rose to prominence during this period for his outstanding designs which included Waveny House in New Canaan, Dunnellen Hall in Greenwich and the Greenwich Library.
+Built in 1929 during the great estates era, this brick and limestone country estate is a wonderful example of architecture in the grand manner.
+It was designed by New York architect William B. Tubby, who rose to prominence during this period for his outstanding designs that included Waveny House in New Canaan, Dunnellen Hall in Greenwich, and the Greenwich Library.
 Yet for all its beauty and gracious bearing, the current owners of the home felt that it lacked sufficient living space for the family to gather comfortably together.
-Their request for an addition posed the unique design challenge of expanding the square footage of the house without making it seem larger than its already sizeable dimensions.
+Their request for an addition posed the unique design challenge of expanding the square footage of the house without making it seem larger than its already sizable dimensions.

 To preserve the architectural integrity of the house, Wadia left he original house intact, opting instead to tuck a new wing onto the back of the house, discreetly out of sight from the entry approach.
 To ensure a seamless transition between the old and the new, the Indiana limestone used on the exterior of the house was power ground to give it the same texture and patina as the existing stone.
 Ultimately, the addition included a new kitchen, great room, outdoor courtyard, and a playroom.
 Providing the inspiration for the great room was Castle Duart, located on the Isle of Mull, and featured in the 1999 movie Entrapment in which Sean Connery and Catherine Zeta-Jones, playing art thieves, practice their moves for a high-tech heist.